jeremiahbratton/ISIT-300-Overview/README.md

 ## NodeJS
 Node.js is a JavaScript runtime that allows you to run JavaScript on the server (outside the browser).
 It's built on Chrome's V8 JavaScript engine and enables building full-stack web applications using JavaScript for both frontend and backend.

+### NPM
+NPM (Node Package Manager) is the default package manager for Node.js.
+It allows developers to easily install, manage, and share JavaScript libraries and tools from the npm registry.
+With NPM, you can add dependencies to your project, run scripts, and manage your project's configuration using the `package.json` file.

 ### Express
 Express is a minimal and flexible web application framework for Node.js.
 It simplifies building web servers and APIs by providing tools for routing, handling requests, and managing middleware.